PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

    |                             ^^^^ method not found in `Circle`
 ```

-I would like to reiterate how great the compiler is here.
-It is so important to take the time to slowly read the error messages you get, it will help you in the long run.
+The compiler is excellent here.
+Taking time to slowly read error messages will help you in the long run.

 ### Write the Minimal Amount of Code